stamilselvan/stamilselvan.github.io/content/posts/100to1InStockMarket.md

 | ``B`` | 2.5 | **1** | 5% of 200M = 10M; 10M - 8M interest = 2M; 50% tax on 2M = 1M = 1% of equity 100M |
 | ``C`` | **5** | **0** | 5% of 200M = 10M; 10M - 10M interest = 0M; It earns 10M on the invested capital before tax. |

+## PE Ratio
+* Very important thing to look before invest.
+* High PE AND someone is still buying means that the earnings should grow faster than the current phase, which is usually hard.

+## Quotes
+> Don't marry a man to reform him.

+> Those who by [the stock] on the price alone are that man's lawful prey.

+> It is a bad mistake NOT to barrow when it is profitable.

+> Nothing is worth anything unless someone wants it.

+> A problem well defined is half solved.

+> Every sell decision is a confession of a mistake.